 But a lot can go wrong.

-The second phase of user retention is all about repetition and forming new habits.
+The second phase of retention is all about nurturing user habits.

 No matter how exciting a user’s first experience with an app is, the novelty will wear off.